Latsch/BloggWebpage/README.md

 # README
+Blogger Webpage build with Ruby on Rails (5.0.1)

-This README would normally document whatever steps are necessary to get the application up and running.
+steps necessary to get the application up and running.

 Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* TODO

 #BloggWebpage